SilasVM/GitKit2/README.md

 - **Slide 3**

   Reviews the simplified workflow introduced in the previous topic.
-It should be re-emphasized that this is a simplified view and that this topic is about "unsimplifying" this view by filling in the details.
+It should be re-emphasized that this is a simplified view and that this topic is about "un-simplifying" this view by filling in the details.
 The figure on this slide, shows a situation where a contributor has made changes to their local repository that they want to upstream.

 - **Slide 4**